Detroit school board election results: Incumbent and two others win seats

 Sign up for Chalkbeat Detroit’s free daily newsletter to keep up with the city’s public school system and Michigan education policy.

-It’s one of several crucial education-related elections Chalkbeat is covering in Michigan.
+It was one of several crucial education-related elections Chalkbeat covered in Michigan.
 The others are a citywide school millage, a countywide school millage, and the State Board of Education race.

 There is a lot at stake in each of these elections.
 For the Detroit school board, new faces on the board — depending on who gets elected — could affect the district’s turnaround efforts and Superintendent Nikolai Vitti’s vision.